Abstract Photo

 Helps against pain

-Averaging costs provides diversification
+Average costs ensure diversification

-If you regularly invest smaller amounts according to such a plan, you benefit from cost averaging.
+While you regularly invest smaller amounts according to such a plan, you benefit from cost averaging.

-However, the cost-average effect only has a measurable impact on short- and medium-term investments.
+However, the cost-average effect only has a measurable impact on short and medium-term investments.
 The longer your investment plan runs, the smaller the effect.
 This is because each individual transaction has less and less influence on the average price at which the units are acquired.

 Is cost averaging enough to diversify your portfolio?